github0null/eide-docs/docs/modules/project_resource.md

 If you want to add global compiler args for your project, please reference [**Builder Options**](../modules/builder#advance-configurations)
 :::

-Sometimes you want to add some **specific compiler args** for some source files.
+Sometimes if you want to add some **specific compiler args** for some source files.
 This feature can help you do that.

 ![](/docs_img/prj_res_add_src_file_args.png)